 While all this is really good for companies, it’s important to keep focus on a fundamental paradigm: if your product sucks, no marketing effort will be enough to save your brand.

 Marketing is really good when you have a solid product.
 They are the voice of your company.
 They are the ones who spot potential customers and make them interested in buying.

 A good sales bring in new clients, making sure that they approach the right way and at the right time.
 When you have a solid product, they’re golden.

 At the end of the day, there’s one thing that links the two: a solid product.
 That’s where your focus should be.
 You can’t just talk the talk.
 You need to walk the walk!
 Your product needs to deliver, otherwise all that user base you’ve sweated to create will leave sooner or later.

 Product Design is your company

 Although they are far from perfect, the best example is Apple.
 People argue that their success is solely based on marketing efforts.
 But just as I’ve mentioned before, marketing efforts are an excellent addition to your gameplan if you have a solid product.
 You might trick one or two into buying your sub-par smartphone, but once the word spreads out about it, it’s over.
-You’ve lost you credibility, your marketing equals zero from that point on, your sales team will be met with assertiveness and, most important, you’ve lost the innovators and early adopters.
-When you think that they are the ones who make or break a product, that’s a hell of a situation to be in.
+You’ve lost credibility; your marketing equals zero from that point on, your sales team will be met with assertiveness and you’ve your the innovators and early adopters.
+Anyone with resources can hire a strong marketing team, but in this competitive environment, it takes a good product to stay in business.

 During the past years at iPaper, we shifted from just adding features to solving problems.
 It’s a thin line between the two.
 Today it’s not about us anymore.
-It’s about how can our software improve our customer’s life.
+It’s about how can our software improve our customer’s lives.